ahaffg/coedseren/README.md

 ![Jigsaw validator](/assets/images/css-validation-success.jpg)

 - Lighthouse testing
-I understand that this site is currently image-heavy, but I think that the images are so importand- their quality should not be sacrificed.
+I understand that this site is currently image-heavy, but I think that the images are so important their quality should not be sacrificed.
 ![Lighthouse testing score](/assets/images/screenshot-lighthouse.jpg)

 ### Unfixed Bugs

 - As identified by Lighthouse, the site does take longer to load than normal.
-However, as previously stated, I feel image quality is too importand to compromise.
+However, as previously stated, I feel image quality is too important to compromise.

 ## Development and Deployment